JirkaEifler/Insurance-PDF-Parser/PDF_Parser/README.md

 # Insurance PDF Parser

-A professional Python application that automatically monitors directories for PDF insurance documents and extracts structured data into CSV format.
+A Python application that automatically monitors directories for PDF insurance documents and extracts structured data into CSV format.
 Currently supports three major Czech insurance companies: **Allianz**, **Kooperativa**, and **Generali**.

 ## 📋 Table of Contents